Adventures in Asian Art

 yuán fèn

-This is like the chance meeting of two people that leads some time later to marriage.
+This is like the chance meeting of two people that leads sometime later to marriage.

-This could also be the chance meeting of two business people, who become partners and build a huge and successful company.
+This could also be the chance meeting of two business people who become partners and build a huge and successful company.

-分 Note: Second character can also be written without the left radical, as shown to the right.
+分 Note: The second character can also be written without the left radical, as shown to the right.
 If you have a preference, please let use know in the special instructions for your project.
 There is no difference in meaning or pronunciation, just two (alternate) ways to write the same character.

 Destiny / Fate